Computer Science (Digital & Technology Solutions) BSc

 This degree apprenticeship combines a degree in computer science with a strong focus on its applications in business and industry.
 You’ll graduate with significant work experience from a leading professional services brand.

 You’ll also study computing ethics as part of your course.
-Using real-life case studies, you’ll cover topics such as ethical hacking, open source software, and use of personal data, preparing you to identify and respond effectively to the ethical dilemmas you’ll encounter in your professional life in the IT industry.
+Using real-life case studies, you’ll cover topics such as ethical hacking, open-source software, and use of personal data, preparing you to identify and respond effectively to the ethical dilemmas you’ll encounter in your professional life in the IT industry.

 During your third year, you’ll be on a full-year placement hosted by PwC.

 During your placement, you’ll be productively employed and play both an active and valued part on project teams and will make meaningful contributions to fee-earning client projects.
-You will feel confident and equipped to apply learning from off-the-job training in a challenging but fully supported environment.
+You'll feel confident and equipped to apply learning from off-the-job training in a challenging but fully supported environment.
 PwC has a client base ranging from local to multinational and global companies being serviced from Leeds, across all sectors and industries.

 You’ll be fully supported when on placement with PwC, you’ll have a dedicated people manager, buddies, mentors and a dedicated development team.